CumulusNetworks/DUE/README.md

 you'd get from your home directory isn't present, and you have to copy files around?
 DUE lets you **be yourself in a container**.

-## The TL:DR
-See **docs/GettingStarted.md** to create and run an example image, or run `./due --help` to jump right in with the comprehensive command line help and examples.

 ## The L:DR
 If you're building software, odds are it requires some level of build environment configuration.